 The console is very easy to find your way around in and configure advanced settings

-for the trial there is no limits so you can test it for all your VM´s in 30 days and then you can continue to protect 2 VMs forever in the free version that the trial continues in.
+For the trial there are no limits so you can test it for all your VM´s in 30 days.
+You can also download the Free Hyper-V Backup or the VMware version.
+You will be able to back up 2 VMs for free forever.

 Altaro has still a license that is not bound to cores or cpu and uses a host license instead!